Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 }

-On a Linux or Ubuntu machine, perform the following steps to configure and enable Nginx.
+On an Ubuntu machine, perform the following steps to configure and enable Nginx.

 1. Create a configuration file, /etc/nginx/sites-available/reverse-proxy.conf, with these contents for the server configuration.
 In this example: